Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/devops/analysisanddesign/_index.md

 ### Requirement Capture
-Requirements are gathered through input on Github, talkes with organization and
+Requirements are gathered through:
+- input on Github
+- talks with organization

 ### Use Case/Story Definition Enablement
 Use cases are [defined in Github](https://github.com/Altinn/altinn-studio/issues?q=is%3Aopen+is%3Aissue+label%3Akind%2Fuser-story).
-We have defined differen types of template to support creation of user stories
+We have defined differen types of template to support creation of user stories.

 ### Requirement Validation
-Productowners and architectus together with the teams are responsible for validation of requirements.
+Product owners and architects together with the teams are responsible for validation of requirements.

 ### Requirement Traceability
-Github keeps a full history on the different issues
+Github keeps a full history on the different issues.

 ### Protoypes, Mock-Ups & Storyboarding